-Total water requirements for the SMVMA in 2017 were essentially equal to the previous year (122,650 and 122,400 af, respectively).
-The water requirements for agricultural irrigation in 2017 compared to 2016 were 103,150 and 103,400 af, respectively.
-Municipal water requirements in 2017 and 2016 were 19,500 and 19,030 af, respectively.
-Regarding total water supplies in 2017 compared to the previous year, imported SWP water deliveries were increased (11,525 and 10,480 af, respectively) as was the SWP availability (85 and 60 percent, respectively) while total groundwater pumping declined (111,125 and 111,920 af, respectively).
-Regarding the disposition of the total water used in 2017 compared to the previous year, the consumptive use of water and return flows were stable.
-Water transfer to the NMMA in 2017 showed a phased increase from 2016 (960 and 770 af, respectively).
+Total water requirements for the SMVMA in 2018 were greater than the previous year (129,960 and 122,650 af, respectively).
+The water requirements for agricultural irrigation in 2018 compared to 2017 were 109,660 and 103,150 af, respectively.
+Municipal water requirements in 2018 and 2017 were 20,300 and 19,500 af, respectively.
+Regarding total water supplies in 2018 compared to the previous year, imported SWP water deliveries were decreased (9,875 and 11,525 af, respectively) as was the SWP availability (35 and 85 percent, respectively), while total groundwater pumping increased (120,080 and 111,125 af, respectively).
+Regarding the disposition of the total water used in 2018 compared to the previous year, the consumptive use of water and return flows were stable.
+Water transfer to the NMMA in 2018 showed only a minor phased increase from 2017 (970 and 960 af, respectively).
 The transfer comprises a consumptive use of water in the SMVMA because the water is used in the NMMA and, thus, doesn't generate return flows to the SMVMA (although those NMMA return flows benefit the basin as a whole).
-Water requirements, supplies, and disposition in the SMVMA during 2016 are summarized in Table 5.1-1.
+Water requirements, supplies, and disposition in the SMVMA during 2018 are summarized in Table 5.1-1.

-Regarding agricultural land and water use in 2017, the total irrigated acreage and crop distribution were very similar to the previous year (52,535 and 52,370 acres, respectively) with plantings devoted primarily to truck crops.
-The associated applied water requirement was lower than in the previous year (103,150 and 103,370 af, respectively), but 2017 crop acreage and water requirements are consistent with the generally constant trend in agricultural land and water use in the SMVMA over the last 20 years.
+Regarding agricultural land and water use in 2018, the total irrigated acreage and crop distribution were necessarily assumed equal to the previous year (52,535 acres) with plantings devoted primarily to truck crops.
+The associated applied water requirement was greater than in the previous year (109,660 and 103,150 af, respectively) but consistent with the generally constant trend in agricultural land and water use in the SMVMA over the last 20 years.
 Specifically, total irrigated cropland has been stable between 48,000 and 53,000 acres, with increased truck crop acreage and a decline in pasture, field, and citrus acreages.
 The associated applied water requirements have also been stable, although in the broad range of 80,000 to 120,000 afy that is largely driven by year-to-year weather conditions.
-In 2017, the sole source of water supply for agricultural irrigation continued to be groundwater and, thus, agricultural groundwater pumping equaled the agricultural water requirement.
-Disposition of the agricultural irrigation was to evapotranspiration by crops (80,420 af), return flow to the groundwater basin (18,230 af), and drainage captured in the Oso Flaco Valley area, specifically in drainage ditches and Oso Flaco Creek (4,500 af).
+In 2018, the sole source of water supply for agricultural irrigation continued to be groundwater and, thus, agricultural groundwater pumping equaled the agricultural water requirement.
+Disposition of the agricultural irrigation was to evapotranspiration by crops (85,860 af), return flow to the groundwater basin (19,300 af), and drainage captured in the Oso Flaco Valley area, specifically in drainage ditches and Oso Flaco Creek (4,500 af).